 We know that a good trim every once in a while is great for achieving and maintaining healthy hair.
-Then there are those among us who are itching to get on with that big chop, or switch things up and try a cute bob or tapered cut.
-Whichever category you fall in you will need the tool for the job.
+Then there are those among us who are itching to get on with that big chop, or switch things up and try a cute bob or a tapered cut.
+Whichever category you fall into you will need the right tool for the job.

-We may know that stainless steel scissors are recommended but if you are like me you probably want to ensure you get a good pair of hair scissors for the job.
+You may know that stainless steel scissors are recommended but if you are like me, then you probably don’t know much else about what to look for in a good pair of hair scissors.

-You might be swayed by the cute patterns and trendy look of some but cute alone won’t cut it (Yeah pun intended 😉 ).
-Now when you Google hair scissors the prices may scare you a bit but that’s only if you end up looking at brand name professional hair scissors (No need to stop there unless you are a professional stylist).
+You might be swayed by the cute patterns and trendy looks of some but cute alone won’t cut it… (Yeah pun intended!).
+Now when you Google hair scissors the prices may scare you a bit but that’s only if you end up looking at brand name professional hair scissors.
+There’s no need to look at those unless you are a professional stylist.

-In fact, here is a fun fact for you: all hair scissors are made at the same factories it’s just that branding and a cut for the middle man that ramp up the cost so no need to break the bank to buy a pair.
-The key is to get something that can last you a long time (especially if you plan on using them on the regular).
+In fact, here is a fun fact for you: many hair scissors at wildly varying price points are actually made at the same factories.
+It’s just that branding and a cut for the middle man that ramp up the cost to you the customer.
+So there’s really no need to break the bank to buy a pair.
+The key is to get something that will last you a long time, especially if you plan on using them on the regular.

-This post has something for everyone; the layman like me who just wants a good pair of scissors to do trimming once in a blue moon, someone who cuts their hair regularly because it grows like weeds and they want to keep it at a certain level, and the self-made or professional hair stylist.
+This post has something for everyone; the layman like me who just wants a good pair of scissors to trim once in a blue moon, someone who cuts their hair regularly because it grows like weeds and they want to keep it at a certain length, and the self-made or professional hair stylist.

 1. All steel is measured by a worldwide rating system called HRC.
 The HRC measures the hardness of the steel that makes the scissors and indicates the sharpness of the blade.